MatthewCodes/data-512/data-512-a2/.ipynb_checkpoints/README-checkpoint.md

 4. There is an even distribution of answers from the age and education demographics.

+The reason why I chose the first two questions was because I wanted to make sure the dataset had some variation and wanted to see if it was in line with the idea that as people get older they become more sensitive.
+The reason why I asked the third question is because I would expect the toxic comment count and aggressive comment count to be linearly correlated.
+The fourth question was asked to find out if the dataset was bias towards a certain age or education level.

 ## LICENSE
 ***
 To align with the access policy of the data found here: https://foundation.wikimedia.org/wiki/Open_access_policy <br>